Elephant: Communication

 Elephants communicate in various ways.
 Individuals greet one another by touching each other on the mouth, temporal glands, and genitals.
 This allows them to pick up chemical cues.
 Older elephants use trunk-slaps, kicks, and shoves to control younger ones.
 Touching is especially important for mother–calf communication.
 When moving, elephant mothers will touch their calves with their trunks or feet when side-by-side or with their tails if the calf is behind them.
-A calf will press against its mother's front legs to signal it wants to rest and will touch her breast or leg when it wants to suckle.
+A calf will press against its mother's front legs to signal it wants to rest and will touch the mother's breast or leg when it wants to suckle.

 Visual displays mostly occur in agonistic situations.
 Elephants will try to appear more threatening by raising their heads and spreading their ears.
 They may add to the display by shaking their heads and snapping their ears, as well as tossing around dust and vegetation.
 They are usually bluffing when performing these actions.
 Excited elephants also raise their heads and spread their ears but additionally may raise their trunks.
 Submissive elephants will lower their heads and trunks, as well as flatten their ears against their necks, while those that are ready to fight will bend their ears in a V shape.

 Elephants produce several vocalisations—some of which pass through the trunk—for both short and long range communication.
 This includes trumpeting, bellowing, roaring, growling, barking, snorting, and rumbling.
 Elephants can produce infrasonic rumbles.
 For Asian elephants, these calls have a frequency of 14–24 Hz, with sound pressure levels of 85–90 dB and last 10–15 seconds.
 For African elephants, calls range from 15 to 35 Hz with sound pressure levels as high as 117 dB, allowing communication for many kilometres, possibly over 10 km.
 Elephants are known to communicate with seismics, vibrations produced by impacts on the earth's surface or acoustical waves that travel through it.
 An individual foot stomping or mock charging can create seismic signals that can be heard at travel distances of up to 32 km.
 Seismic waveforms produced by rumbles travel 16 km.